15 Sourcing & Recruiting Metrics: How to Measure Your Hiring Success in 2021

 Nowadays recruiters use so many sourcing channels – job boards, referrals, careers site, social networks, and so on.
 Analyzing all the channels is very efficient- by comparing the percentage of applications with the percentage of impressions of the positions, recruiters can understand the effectiveness of various channels and on what source they should focus on.

 Sourcing Channel cost

-In order to calculate the cost efficiency of the different sourcing channels recruiters include ad spend, the amount of money spent on advertisement.
+In order to calculate the cost-efficiency of the different sourcing channels recruiters include ad spend, the amount of money spent on advertisement.
 The sourcing channel cost per hire is measured by dividing the ad spend with the number of visitors who successfully applied through the job opening.

 Time to Fill

-This kind of metrics shows the period of time between search and hiring a new candidate.
+This kind of metric shows the period of time between search and hiring a new candidate.
 Time to fill offers a clear picture of the efficiency of your talent acquisition strategy.
 Being able to break down the time to fill a metric and compare it across positions or departments is key for optimization and planning.

 Application Drop Off Rate

 Application Drop Off Rate shows the proportion of candidates who start but do not complete the application process.
 Through this metric recruiters can understand what exactly they need to change during the application process.
-This metric not only creates a better candidate experience, but it also gives the organization better access to top talent.
+This metric not only creates a better candidate experience, but also gives the organization better access to top talent.